Your information, our duty and your rights

-Data Controller – is a natural or legal person, public authority, agency or other body who determine the purpose and means of the processing – of personal data, where the purposes and means of such processing are determined by Union or Member State law.
-Best menswear are considered a data controller, as they process personal data on behalf of both their customers and their employees.
+Data Controller – is a natural or legal person, public authority, agency or other body who determine the purpose and means of the processing – of personal data, where Union or Member State law determines the purposes and means of such processing.
+Best Menswear are considered a data controller, as they process personal data on behalf of both their customers and their employees.

-Data Processor – in relation to personal data, means any natural or legal person (other than an employee of the data controller), public authority, agency or another body who processes personal data under the direction of, and on behalf of a data controller.
-Best Menswear, Boom 22 and Mail Chimp is considered a data processor.
+Data Processor – in relation to personal data, means any natural or legal person (other than an employee of the data controller), public authority, agency or another body who processes personal data under the direction of, and on behalf of, a data controller.
+Best Menswear, Boom 22 and Mail Chimp are considered data processors.
 Additionally, Third Parties engaged by Best Menswear to process personal data are considered data processors.